-- The patient has chronic use of an opioid agent in the past 30 days AND - ii.
-The patient is not currently receiving a diphenylheptane opioid (e.g. methadone)
+- ii.
+The patient has chronic use of an opioid agent in the past 30 days AND - iii.
+ONE of the following: - 1.
+The patient has tried and had an inadequate response to at least 2 standard laxative therapy classes (not including fiber or bulking agents)

-- 2. ONE of the following: - a.
-The patient has tried at least 2 standard laxative therapy classes OR - b.
-The patient has a documented intolerance, FDA labeled contraindication, or hypersensitivity to at least 2 standard laxative therapy classes
+2. The patient has a documented intolerance, FDA labeled contraindication, or hypersensitivity to at least 2 standard laxative therapy classes (not including fiber or bulking agents)